cherrypy/cherrypy/docs/tutorials.rst

 up doing so this is what the code above demonstrates.
 First, we indicate the `root` directory of all of our static content.
 This must be an absolute path for security reason.
-CherryPy will complain if you provide only non-absolute paths when looking for a match to your URLs.
+CherryPy will complain if you provide only relative paths when looking for a match to your URLs.

 Then we indicate that all URLs which path segment starts with `/static`